-Removal of grade E (conditioned) by reëxamination or otherwise entitles the student to receive as many grade points as have been lost by the condition, but no more.
-An exception to this rule is permitted, however, when the deficiency consists solely in the omission of the final examination or other required exercise, due to illness, or other circumstances over which the student has no control.
+A student who raises a grade X or F, incurred in an upper division or graduate course, to a passing grade by successful repetition of the course, and a student who raises a grade X, incurred in any course, lower division, upper division, or graduate, to a passing grade by examination or by performing other tasks required by the instructor (short of actual repetition of the course), shall ordinarily receive no grade points.
+An exception to this rule is permitted, however, when the deficiency consists solely in the omission of the final examination or other required exercise on account of illness or other unavoidable circumstances, the student's performance in all other respects having been satisfactory.
 In such circumstances the student may petition to have that grade assigned which he would have received had the work been completed without delay, together with the appropriate number of grade points.
-His petition must set forth in detail the reasons for his failure to complete the work; it should receive endorsement by the instructor that the work, as far as presented, was satisfactory.
-The Registrar will then refer the petition to the proper authority for decision.
+His petition must set forth in detail the reasons for his failure to complete the course within the usual limit of time.
+The Registrar will then refer the petition to the proper authority for a decision.